 Types of flooding

-Flooding is often used to describe a situation when there is more water than we want, or there is water in places we don’t expect it to be.
+Flooding is often used to describe a situation where there is more water than we want, or there is water in places we don’t expect it to be.

-When precipitation (rain and snow) falls or melts, water travels across the ground and other surfaces to different places – like lakes, rivers, forests and in and around our communities.
-Some of this water evaporates into the air, some of it absorbs into soil and moves underground and some is taken up by plants.
+When precipitation (rain and snow) falls or melts, the water travels across the ground and other surfaces to places like lakes, rivers, forests, and stormwater infrastructure.
+Some of this water evaporates into the air, is absorbed by soil and plants, or move underground.

 The technical term for when water spills out of lakes, river and stream banks is fluvial flooding.

 Another type of flood is called pluvial flooding.
-This flooding is related to surface water, where heavy precipitation or snowmelt flows over the ground and pools in low spots.
-This is often called “flash flooding”.
-Pluvial flooding can happen anywhere when our drainage system is overwhelmed, especially during very intense rainstorms, when a lot of rain falls in a short period of time.
+This happens when heavy precipitation flows over land and collects in low spots.
+It’s sometimes called “flash flooding”, and water can move very quickly.
+It can happen anywhere, but especially in areas where drainage systems are overwhelmed by a lot of water in a short period of time.

 In the Halifax Regional Municipality, we also experience coastal flooding.
-Coastal flooding happens on land along the coast when ocean water is pushed above its usual height.
-This can happen during high winds and hurricanes, and is much worse when it occurs at high tide.
+Coastal flooding happens when ocean water is pushed onto land above its usual height during storms, hurricanes and high tides.
+It’s often worse when high tide and storm surges happen at the same time.

 The terms pluvial, fluvial and coastal flooding are used on this website.
 To help you remember: